akalyaev/chef-janus/README.md

 # DESCRIPTION

 Installs [Janus](https://github.com/carlhuda/janus) from github using the bootstrap method.
-Currently only for Ubuntu console.

 # REQUIREMENTS

 ## Chef

-Tested on 10.16
+Tested on 10.16.

 ## Platform

 The following platforms have been test with this cookbook:

-* ubuntu (10.04/10.10/11.04)
+* ubuntu (10.04/11.04/12.04)
+* debian (6.0)

+Please [report](https://github.com/pwelch/chef-janus/issues) any additional platforms so they can be added.

 ## Attributes